SAP-samples/teched2022-DA160/README.md

 Download the ZIP-file from the GitHub site: :arrow_right: [DA160_Resources.zip](DA160_Resources.zip)

 > :warning: **Once downloaded to your local machine, please unzip the file into a separate folder, as you will need it for the exercises.
 So, please remember the file location of the unzipped files!**

-## Disclaimer

-* Your screen shots may look different than those in the exercises; they may contain additional content, depending on what other attendees have entered.
-* Some user interface elements may differ from the screenshot used in the exercise.

 ## Exercises